ZigaSajovic/dCpp/README.md

 ####Maps contained in the function algebra over var

 By coding sigmoid(x), we will learn about creating differentiable maps, constructable using the differentiable programming space _dCpp_ and the algebra of the virtual memory _var_.
-First we create maps double->double, for e(x) and its' derivative.
 ```c++
 var sigmoidMap(const var&v){return 1/(1+exp(-1*v));};

 ```
 We test it out and and compute it on a simple example.

 ```c++